 Careers education and guidance is delivered to all students.
 The programmes for delivery to Years 7-11 are separately organised from the Year 12 & 13 programmes, where the responsibility for their management rests with the Head of Sixth Form, deputy head of Sixth Form and the senior tutor.

 The programme for Key Stage 3 and Key Stage 4 serves to enable young people to make informed decisions about their options (and ultimately their futures).
-In order to do this the following objectives are set out and the depth of study increases as students’ progress throughout the school:-
+To achieve this, the following objectives are set out and the depth of study increases as students’ progress throughout the school:

 • Understand themselves and the influences on them